yanglijian201/cliConfParser/ReadMe.txt

-demo how to use goes to 'How-to.txt'
+demo how to use goes to 'HowTo.txt'

 1. parser tested on python2.7, python3 shoudld be modified by yourself.
 2. parser workflow: